shawnschulz/chem_277B_capstone_project/README.md

     - `cnn_lstm_test.ipynb` Notebook to test LSTM class with convolution.
     - `lstm_classification.ipynb` Notebook to train and test the Classification Model, generate confusion matrix and ROC curve.
     - `lstm_forecasting.ipynb` Notebook to run LSTM and forecast parameters of nuclear reactor simulation.
+    - `randomized_search_classification.ipynb` Notebook used for Randomized Search hyperparameter tuning for classification model
+    - `randomized_search_regression.ipynb`  Notebook used for Randomized Search hyperparameter tuning for regression model

 ## Usage